 I first discovered monotype printmaking back in the year 2000, while I was recovering from a health crisis.
 I figured that since I was already depressed about nearly everything in my life, doing one new thing couldn’t possibly make it much worse.
 I had found a weekend intensive workshop at Mass Art in Boston and got in.
-I fell in love with the spontaneous process of working with monotypes and monoprints.
+I fell in love with the spontaneous process of working with monotypes.
 After that weekend, I had found a new adventure.

 To me, the best part of creating with anything new is the unknown journey and it’s mysterious destination.

 Monotype printmaking is a medium seemed to demand an impulsive action, and this matched my own hunger for losing control after so many years of illustration work, which plans out every aspect of the finished artwork.
 It also matched my personality which tends to be at it’s best when I am spontaneous, impulsive and obsessive with exploring new directions.
 I loved the use of colors, shapes and quickly cutting stencil shapes out when they push into my work.
 I often felt that they cut themselves out of the plastic sheets I used.

 Our instructor was the great, she kept on saying to us “Don’t think!
 Just do it!
 Make ten prints in the next hour!”
 We would all groan and look at her like she was crazy.
 But, somehow, with someone saying that to us over and over again, we all did it.
 And we made good prints.
 When they were all up on the wall we were all happy about our work.
 What a great teaching it was, this was an experience of trusting the flow of creative energy using our experience as artists to push on through our fears and just create without fear.